-Trash day was Monday, but it’s Wednesday and your busy schedule has lead you past your trash bins on the street two days in a row for that restful seat on the couch inside your cozy home.
-While you may not care, your neighbors have to wake up to the eyesore on the street each morning, so just take the extra time and roll them in!
+Trash day was Monday.
+Now it’s Wednesday, you’re parked on the couch inside your cozy home, and your trash bins are still on the street.
+While you may not care, your neighbors have to wake up to that eyesore each morning.
+So just take the extra 30 seconds and roll them in!
 Speaking of unsightly trash, here are 9 ways to disguise your trash bin.

 Forgetting to Close Your Garage Door

-Neighbors are great for providing an extra set of eyes and ears aware of what’s going on in the neighborhood.
-But, the more times you leave your garage door wide the less your neighbors will notice if someone who’s not supposed to be there has it open and is hauling things away.
+Neighbors are great for providing an extra set of eyes and ears for what’s going on in the neighborhood.
+But the more often you mindlessly leave your garage door open, the less chance your neighbors may notice something’s amiss — or missing.
 Speaking of stealing, here are 21 things a burglar won’t tell you.

 Honking Your Horn Until the Kids Come Out

 So your kids aren’t early birds and it takes forever to get them out of bed, clothed, fed and out the door.
-You’ve now resorted to sitting in your running car in the driveway and honking the horn each minute they don’t come out.
-It may be a release of anger for you, but it’s sure to build up some anger in a disturbed neighbor nearby, as well.
-Use a simple fused jumper to pinpoint the problem with a bad horn.
-Often the fix is simple and cheap.
+Now you’ve resorted to sitting in your running car in the driveway and honking the horn each minute they don’t come out.
+It may be a release of anger for you, but it’s sure to annoy the neighbors nearby as well.
+If your horn stops working when you legitimately need it, use a simple fused jumper to pinpoint the problem..

 Being Too Pushy

-Yes, saying hello when you pass your neighbor is generally expected, but stopping every time to catch up, or even knocking on their door regularly with a muffin they have to try or Girl Scout cookies they need to purchase to help your kid out, isn’t friendly—it’s pushy.
+Yes, saying hello when you pass your neighbor is generally expected.
+But stopping every time to catch up, or knocking on their door regularly with a muffin they have to try or Girl Scout cookies they need to purchase to help your kid out, isn’t friendly — it’s pushy.
 Be kind, but let your neighbors have their space.
-If you just love giving your neighbors gifts, check out this DIY holiday gift guide.
+If you just love giving your neighbors gifts, check out this DIY gift guide.

 Being Overly Concerned